 Director, U.S. Carbon Cycle Science Program Office

 National Coordination Office (NCO)

-As the point-of-contact for USGCRP's Carbon Cycle Science Program Office and its Carbon Cycle Interagency Working Group (CCIWG), Dr. Shrestha represents the Program and the CCIWG on carbon cycle science issues across related research and cross-cutting elements of the USGCRP Strategic Plan.
+As the point-of-contact for USGCRP's Carbon Cycle Science Program Office and its Carbon Cycle Interagency Working Group (CCIWG), Dr. Gyami Shrestha represents the Program and the CCIWG on carbon cycle science issues across related research and cross-cutting elements of the USGCRP Strategic Plan.
 Interfacing with the public as needed, she is responsible for research, coordination, documentation, and dissemination of the Carbon Program Office and CCIWG activities among the science community and U.S. Federal agencies, in addition to facilitating the integration of carbon cycle research related to the U.S. Carbon Cycle Science Plan (1999, 2011).

 As the Carbon Program and CCIWG liaison with major international programs on carbon cycle science, she represents the program office and its activities in the U.S. and provides official communication among the Global Carbon Project (GCP) Scientific Steering Committee members and its relevant activities, such as the Regional Carbon Cycle Assessment and Processes (RECCAP).

 Gyami's Ph.D. research from the University of California Merced encompassed the study of black carbon and biochar carbon in forest soils of Yosemite National Park, with an emphasis on the environmental and science policy implications of prescribed fires as a land management practice.
 Her M.S. research projects were on (i) the influence of long-term grazing exclusion on carbon in soils of the semi-arid Sagebrush Steppe of Wyoming; and (ii) surface coal mine land reclamation and management effects on soil and hydraulic properties.